 Lonely Planet Travel Guidebook: Jordan

 Lonely Planet has always been my trusted go-to guide for every country I have set out to explore.
-It fits the young, budget, solo traveller and the writers I have found are the most adventurous.
+It fits the young, budget, solo traveler and the writers I have found are the most adventurous.
 Even if you are not a young, budget traveler, I always found Lonely Planet best for the adventurer.
-It has extensive background information, tips and guides on each country which is a good starting point to plan out your adventures.
+It has extensive background information, tips, and guides on each country which is a good starting point to plan out your adventures.

 A guidebook is always a good starting point.
 But leave a flexible itinerary as surprises arise at any given time, new friendships form and it is best to go with the flow.

 - The Rough Guide to Jordan (Travel Guide) (Rough Guides)

 Arabic and English are the primary languages taught in Jordan.
 Travelers will get by speaking English, especially when communicating with those under the age of 40.
 In touristic spots, merely everyone will speak English.